Our Tours5 Day Wild Atlantic Way Tour

 Transport in Mercedes mini-bus

-Tours and tastings at seven of Ireland’s best craft breweries
+Tours and tastings at 8 of Ireland’s best craft breweries

 Entrance to the Rock of Cashel and the Cliffs of Moher